Maha-Magdy/Turkey-Air-Quality/README.md

 npm start
 ```

--To run all the test cases, type on the terminal:
+3. To run all the test cases, type on the terminal:
 ```sh
 npm run test
 ```